 Unprofessional Web Design

 Poor web design shows that you are not serious about your business as well as the image of the business in public.
 Make sure the color scheme is right, the website is uncluttered and easy to navigate.
-A good professional web design might cost some money but is well worth the investment.
+A good professional WordPress Website might cost some money but is well worth the investment.

 Low Quality Content